nih-cfde/organization/PointsOfContact.md

 # Teams and Contact Points

-The admin contacts are the main point of contact for each team for scheduling and resource access.
+The admin contacts are the main point of contact for a PI for scheduling and resource access.
 The project managers are the technical points of contact.